arielherself/espresso/README.raw.md

 A British<strong> “digital pound”</strong> could be launched in the next decade according to the Treasury and the Bank of England.
 It would provide a state-backed alternative to potentially volatile digital currencies issued by private companies.
 Britain’s chancellor, [Jeremy Hunt](https://www.economist.com/britain/2023/02/02/meet-ms-heeves-the-face-of-britains-new-political-consensus), said the digital pound would offer a “trusted and accessible” payment method.
 A consultation on the idea begins on Tuesday, but a final decision will not be taken until around 2025.

+<strong>Correction: </strong>In Tuesday’s edition we incorrectly wrote that ChatGPT can generate images and videos.
+In fact it is OpenAI, a Microsoft-backed artificial-intelligence startup that created ChatGPT, which builds models that aim to do so.
+Sorry.

 <strong>Fact of the day: </strong>2.2%, the contraction of Russia’s GDP last year, which defied many economists’ expectations of an annual decline of 10% or more.
 [Read the full story.](https://www.economist.com/europe/2023/02/04/russias-technocrats-keep-funds-flowing-for-vladimir-putins-war)

 ----------